ABOUT ME

 Pre-trained deep neural networks (DNNs) are being widely deployed by industry for making business decisions and to serve users; however, a major problem is model decay.
 To mitigate model decay, DNNs are retrained from scratch which is computationally expensive.
 In this work, we study how continual learning could overcome model decay and reduce computational costs.
 We identify the stability gap as a major obstacle in our setting.
 We study how to mitigate the stability gap and test a variety of hypotheses.
 This leads us to discover a method that vastly reduces the stability gap and greatly increases computational efficiency.

-SIESTA: Efficient Online Continual Learning with Sleep
+TMLR 2023: SIESTA: Efficient Online Continual Learning with Sleep

 Md Yousuf Harun*, Jhair Gallardo*, Tyler L. Hayes, Ronald Kemker, Christopher Kanan

 For continual learning (CL) to make a real-world impact, CL systems need to provide computational efficiency and rival traditional offline learning systems retrained from scratch.
 Towards that goal, we propose a novel online CL algorithm named SIESTA.
 SIESTA uses a wake/sleep framework for training, which is well aligned to the needs of on-device learning.
-SIESTA is far more computationally efficient than existing methods, enabling CL on ImageNet-1K in under 2 hours; moreover, it achieves "zero forgetting" by matching the performance of the joint model (upper bound), a milestone critical to driving adoption of CL in real-world applications.
+SIESTA is far more computationally efficient than existing methods, enabling CL on ImageNet-1K in under 2 hours; moreover, it achieves "zero forgetting" by matching the performance of the joint model, a milestone critical to driving adoption of CL in real-world applications.

-How Efficient Are Today's Continual Learning Algorithms?
+CVPRW 2023: How Efficient Are Today's Continual Learning Algorithms?

 Md Yousuf Harun, Jhair Gallardo, Tyler L. Hayes, Christopher Kanan